intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 To be effective, virtuously intolerant implementations need to be sufficiently widely deployed that they are encountered by new implementations with high probability.
-This could depend on having multiple implementations.
+This could depend on multiple implementations of the same strict checks.
 Any intolerance also needs to be strongly supported by specifications, otherwise they encourage fracturing of the protocol community or proliferation of workarounds.

 Virtuous intolerance can be used to motivate compliance with any protocol requirement.
 For instance, the INADEQUATE_SECURITY error code and associated